-Upon enrollment or hiring, students/faculty/staff are automatically enrolled in the system using the Star ID to associate them with Central Lakes College.
-Students, faculty and staff are sent an email, activating their account and encouraging them to enter additional phone and/or cell numbers, email addresses and selecting other deliver options for receiving emergency notifications.
+Upon enrollment or hiring, students/faculty/staff are automatically enrolled in the system using their Star ID to associate them with Central Lakes College.
+Students, faculty, and staff are sent an email, activating their account and encouraging them to enter additional phone and/or cell numbers, email addresses and selecting other deliver options for receiving emergency notifications.

-Students, faculty and staff have the option of permanently opting out of Star Alert should they choose.
-For additional information on access, issues concerning individual accounts or other questions contact: Security and Emergency Management Coordinator at (218) 270-0166 or email at: joylarson@clcmn.edu
+For additional information on access, issues concerning individual accounts or other questions contact: Security and Emergency Management Coordinator at (218) 270-0166 or email at Joy.Larson@clcmn.edu.